krake747/hangar-747/golang/README.md

 ### Reflections

-I migrated the original file-based bookstore to a modern API using Echo and SQLite.
-Echo made routing and middleware much simpler compared to manual HTTP handling, letting me focus on the logic instead of boilerplate.
+I migrate the original file-based bookstore to a modern API using Echo and SQLite.
+Echo makes routing and middleware much simpler compared to manual HTTP handling, letting me focus on the logic instead of boilerplate.

-Integrating SQLite was a big step – learning about databases, transactions, and prepared statements felt daunting at first, but it showed me how much more reliable data handling can be beyond just files.
+Integrating SQLite is a big step – learning about databases, transactions, and prepared statements feels daunting at first, but it shows me how much more reliable data handling can be beyond just files.

-Setting up structured logging with slog and comprehensive tests improved the whole development process.
-Adding golangci-lint and GitHub Actions for CI expanded my DevOps knowledge, making code quality automatic.
+Setting up structured logging with slog and comprehensive tests improves the whole development process.
+Adding golangci-lint and GitHub Actions for CI expands my DevOps knowledge, making code quality automatic.

 Things I'm still getting used to are defer patterns for resource cleanup and structured error responses.
-Overall, this project taught me the value of frameworks and tools in building maintainable Go services.
-It was a solid next step after the basics.
+Overall, this project teaches me the value of frameworks and tools in building maintainable Go services.
+It is a solid next step after the basics.